home

 The Mythology

-Aside from a higher than average amount of oddly subtropical climate-inducing magic in the air, which would seem to account for the concentrated local populace of catgirls, mermaids and fae (oh my), Catgirl Island is in most respects like any other contemporary Carolina coastal community.
-Fictionally part of the NC Outer Banks,this idyllic place enjoys 'green', state of the art municipal services harmoniously blended into mix-use suburb/
+Aside from a higher than average amount of oddly subtropical climate-inducing magic in the air, which would seem to account for the concentrated local populace of catgirls, kitsune, mermaids, fae, taurs, and other folk of all ethnicities, breeds and species, Catgirl Island is in most respects like most other contempurrary Carolina coastal community.
+Fictionally part of the NC OBX (Outer Banks), this idyllic place enjoys 'green', state of the art municipal services harmoniously blended into mix-use suburb / exurban residential districts noted for their historic 'carolina-polynesian' landscaping and architectural style.

 The Reality

-The pre-production phase of the site began in 1998 as Mike Moon started to ponder a website to showcase his artistry, with catgirls as 'tour guides' to hopefully give the site an aMEWsing. memorable quality; it evolved into an imaginary place on the internet named Catgirl Island.
+The purre-purrduction phase of the site began in 1998 as Mike Moon started to ponder a website to showcase his artistry, with catgirls as 'tour guides' to hopefully give the site an aMEWsing. memorable quality; it evolved into an imaginary place on the internet named Catgirl Island.
 The theme of the site, designed to be an island populated by catgirls and other fantasy characters off the North Carolina coast was intended to be a hopefully pleasantly memorable, PG rated experience whist showcasing Mike's professional creativity & illustrative work.

 Catgirl Island went online in early 2000 then under the URL of www.catgirlisland.com, featuring Mike's artwork, photography, stories, and contributions from guest artist friends.
 Just a couple of years later the site shut down for indefinite hiatus as Mike dealt with other matters in life.
 Mike's failure to renew the domain name allowed an unknown other, unaffiliated party to claim that URL.
 Many a friend and client would often say how they missed this little 'oasis' on the internet and hoped it might restart someday.
 Plus, the catgirls were starting to get bored.

 A few years later, in the Spring of 2007 the original, official Catgirl Island finally returned with a slightly new look and a slightly different address, here at www.catgirlisland.net, courtesy of Mike and his friend/ site co-designer Jamie Robertson, and of course, with the cheery assistance of Mike's artistic 'mewses', the catgirls.
+In May of 2007 the sister site of The Mew: The Catgirl Critics’ Media Mewsings was launched, to feature intermews with special guests, and reviews of books, comics, games, toys, cinema & TV, visual & purrforming art.
+In early 2011 we were pleased to re-gain the older URL of catgirlisland.com, which now serves as an identical 'mirror site' to catgirlisland.net!

-Mike's 8' tall
+Mike's 7.5' tall

-character from the film Spirited Away
+No-Face costume based on the character from the Hayao Miyazaki film Spirited Away

 The Founder